Eddie Tyler -- Orangeburg

-ORANGEBURG -- Mr. Eddie Tyler, 73, of Orangeburg, passed away Tuesday, May 11, 2021, at Prisma Health Richland Hospital, Columbia.
+ORANGEBURG -- The graveside service for Mr. Eddie Tyler, 73, of Orangeburg, will be held at 11 a.m.
+Friday, May 21, 2021, at Bushy Pond Baptist Church Cemetery in Norway.

 Friends may visit at the residence of his niece, Diane Garvin, 1638 Dr. Boylston Road, Salley, from 3 to 8 p.m.
-Wednesday and Thursday.
+Thursday.

 Friends may also call the funeral home.